mlauss2/sandec/README.md

   - Most videos play, but issues with transparency and objects with only half width/height.
 - Star Wars: Making Magic
   - lots of artifacts in the codec48 videos.
+  - audio is 44.1kHz
+- Indiana Jones and the Infernal Machine:
+  - lots of artifacts in the 640x480 jonesopn_8.snm video only.

 # Build:
 - Have SDL3